brianmtreese/briantree.se/_posts/2014/06/2014-06-03-force-hardware-acceleration-improve-css-animations.md

 layout: post
 title: "How to Force Hardware Acceleration to Improve CSS Animations"
 date: "2014-06-03"
-categories:
-  - "css"
 tags:
-  - "animation"
-  - "css"
+  - "Animation"
-  - "css-transforms"
+  - "CSS"
-  - "css3"
+  - "CSS Transforms"
-  - "performance"
+  - "Performance"
 ---

 <p class="intro"><span class="dropcap">Y</span>ou've likely seen CSS animations and transitions in various web applications out there where they just didn't work well.
 They are choppy and freeze along with a bunch of other issues.
 This occurs because they are not taking advantage of the device GPU and hardware acceleration, but are instead using the browsers' built in rendering engine.</p>